ertuil/erblog/README.md

 # Erblog

+> ⚠️⚠️⚠️ **Note:** Mathjax is not included directly due to the performance considerations new!
+>
+> Use `math: true` in Front Matter of each post to enable Mathjax in each single page.
+>
+> Or set `Params.math: true` to enable it globally.

 A personal blog theme powered by [Hugo](https://gohugo.io).
 Erblog is written by Ertuil with [layui.js](https://www.layui.com), [font-awssome](https://fontawesome.com), github markdown css and [undraw](https://undraw.co).